Trace the flow of a Cloud Services application with Azure Diagnostics

 To add trace statement to your code

-- Add the following using statement if it has not already been added:
+- Add the following using directive if it has not already been added:

 - Add Trace statements where you want to capture information about the state of your application.
 You can use a variety of methods to format the output of the Trace statement.
 For more information, see How to: Add Trace Statements to Application Code.